angel-js/ngl.password/README.md

 `<ngl-password>` changes the type of the input to password on the next tick after DOM is ready, so the browser cannot detect it as a password field.
-This prevents the browser to show the "remember password" dialog which could lead to security issues in some scenarios.
+This prevents the browser from showing the "remember password" dialog which could lead to security issues in some scenarios.

 More information in this stackoverflow threat: